PatchworkBoy/domoticz-cam-bridge/README.md

 sudo reboot
 ```

-You now no longer need to manually start Homebridge.
+You now no longer need to manually start the cam bridge.
 It should run automatically at boot up.

 To check bridge Status...